All of the Stroudwater Navigation is accessible to the public apart from two sections.

 The majority of the canal towpath between Wallbridge and Ocean Swing Bridge has been upgraded to a width of 2m and has a rolled fine grit finish.

-The canal beyond the Ocean Railway Bridge obstruction all the way to Saul Junction will be fully restored as part of the Phase 1B programme.
+The canal beyond the Ocean Railway Bridge obstruction all the way to Saul Junction will be fully restored as part of the Phase 1B programme which started in 2021.

 The end point of this walk is Westfield Bridge, which is about 200m beyond the start of the infilling and also where the public right of way along the canal route currently ends.